The text of the decision confirms the operation of

 Interestingly, the decision has been instrumental in the formation of, and current method of access to, data held by ASIC to this day.

 Registered Unclaimed Money Finder

 Further comment on the case is recorded by Doyle's Construction Lawyers and their comments are here...

 Each Government has its own schedule, but generally they say to allow 30 days for claims to be paid if everything is in order.
 During this time, they may request provision of original documentation.

 Some authorities allow/request claims to be made online.

 The first question on everyone's mind when they read our letter...

 Is this a scam??
 Simply...
 No!

-Some state governments provide for "Finders" to be registered with them so that they know with whom they are dealing.
+Some state governments provide for recovery agents to be registered with them so that they know with whom they are dealing.
 Greg Evans Recoveries is registered with all those who make this provision.
 Registration requires positive identification and vetting by the Unclaimed Money departments of each.
 However, the Authorities will state that they do not recommend or endorse anyone.